WOOD BELT MATERIALS

-However, conventional cotton has huge environmental impacts, which have led the cotton industries globally shift to a sustainable choice- organic cotton.
+However, conventional cotton has substantial environmental impacts, which have led the cotton industries globally to shift to a sustainable choice- organic cotton.

 Hemp fabric is made from the long strands of fibre that make up the stalk of the plant.
 These fibres are separated from the bark through a process called “retting.”
 These fibres are then spun together to produce a continuous thread that can be woven into a fabric.
 The various stages of this process can be done organically through a mechanical process that requires no chemicals.

 One of the oldest fibres in the world, hemp helps keep you warm in winter and cool in summer and gets softer the more you wash it.
 For all these reasons, we also consider hemp one of the most sustainable fabrics out there.

 NUO wood textile – a novel leather alternative.
 It is as soft as leather and supple as fabric – made from natural wood, vegan and sustainable.
 The pleasant feel and the beauty of the material fascinate immediately.

 The innovation lies in creating an entirely new material out of wood that is hugely soft and flexible.
 NUO is a patented material made from thin sheets of wood that are bonded to a cotton textile backing using an environmentally friendly adhesive.
 Microlaser cutting turns selected woods into a unique soft material experience. (https://www.nuo-design.com/)

 As this is a natural product, the colour and texture may vary slightly per production charge/per log/per sheet.
 The composition is as follows, depending on the type of wood and further processing of the material: wood 28-40%, adhesive 15-22%, textile 40-50%.